SovereignCloudStack/standards/Standards/scs-0004-w1-achieving-certification-implementation.md

 test suite locally.
 Have a look at the
 [blog article](https://scs.community/blog/2024/10/14/cert-adapt-example/).

-A description how *SCS-compatible IaaS* compliance can be achieved on environments that use different OpenStack implementations is written up in a blog article [Cost of making an OpenStack Cluster SCS compliant](https://scs.community/2024/05/13/cost-of-making-an-openstack-cluster-scs-compliant/).
+A description of how *SCS-compatible IaaS* compliance can be achieved on OpenStack environments that do not use the SCS reference implementation is written up in the blog article [Cost of making an OpenStack Cluster SCS compliant](https://scs.community/2024/05/13/cost-of-making-an-openstack-cluster-scs-compliant/).

 ## Declarations